Streptococcus agalactiae: Prevention of neonatal infection

-The only reliable way to prevent EOD currently is intrapartum antibiotic prophylaxis (IAP), that is to say administration of antibiotics during delivery.
+The only reliable way to prevent EOD currently is intrapartum antibiotic prophylaxis (IAP), that is to say, the administration of antibiotics during delivery.
 It has been proved that intravenous penicillin or ampicillin administered for at least 4 hours before delivery to GBS colonized women is very effective at preventing vertical transmission of GBS from mother to baby and EOD.
 Intravenous penicillin remains the agent of choice for IAP, with intravenous ampicillin as an acceptable alternative.
-For penicillin allergic women, the laboratory requisitions for ordering antepartum GBS screening cultures should indicate clearly the presence of penicillin allergy.
+For penicillin-allergic women, the laboratory requisitions for ordering antepartum GBS screening cultures should indicate clearly the presence of penicillin allergy.

 Cefazolin, clindamycin, and vancomycin are used to prevent EOD in infants born to penicillin-allergic mothers.

 Intravenous vancomycin is recommended for IAP in women colonized with a clindamycin-resistant Group B Streptococcus strain and a severe penicillin allergy.

 There are two ways to identify female candidates to receive intrapartum antibiotic prophylaxis: a risk-based approach or a culture-based screening approach.
 The culture-based screening approach identifies candidates to receive IAP using lower vaginal and rectal cultures obtained between 36 and 37 weeks' gestation (32–34 weeks of gestation for women with twins) and IAP is administered to all GBS colonized women.
 The risk-based strategy identifies candidates to receive IAP by the aforementioned risk factors known to increase the probability of EOD without considering if the mother is or is not a GBS carrier.

 IAP is also recommended for women with intrapartum risk factors if their GBS carrier status is not known at the time of delivery, for women with GBS bacteriuria during their pregnancy, and for women who have had an infant with EOD previously.

-The risk-based approach for IAP is in general less effective than the culture-based approach because in most of the cases EOD develops among newborns, which are born to mothers without risk factors.
+The risk-based approach for IAP is, in general, less effective than the culture-based approach because, in most cases, EOD develops among newborns, who are born to mothers without risk factors.

 In 2010, the Centers for Disease Control and Prevention (CDC), in collaboration with several professional groups, issued its revised GBS prevention guidelines.

 In 2018, the task of revising and updating the GBS prophylaxis guidelines was transferred from the CDC to American College of Obstetricians and Gynecologists (ACOG), the American Academy of Pediatrics, and to the American Society for Microbiology.

 The ACOG committee issued an update document on Prevention of Group B Streptococcal Early-Onset Disease in Newborns in 2019.
 This document does not introduce important changes from the CDC guidelines.
-The key measures necessary for preventing neonatal GBS early onset disease continue to be universal prenatal screening by culture of GBS from swabs collected from the lower vagina and rectum, correct collection and microbiological processing of the samples, and proper implementation of intrapartum antibiotic prophylaxis.
+The key measures necessary to prevent neonatal GBS early-onset disease continue to be universal prenatal screening by culture of GBS from swabs collected from the lower vagina and rectum, correct collection and microbiological processing of samples, and proper implementation of intrapartum antibiotic prophylaxis.
 The ACOG now recommends performing universal GBS screening between 36 and 37 weeks of gestation.

-This new recommendation provides a five-week window for valid culture results that includes births that occur up to a gestational age of at least 41 weeks.
+This new recommendation provides a five-week window For valid culture results that include births that occur up to a gestational age of at least 41 weeks.